-8. The last five prizes have gone theoretical/computational, biological (GPCRs), physical/materials (quasicrystals), organic (organopalladium chemistry), and biological (ribosome).
-It has still been a long time since something distinctly inorganic won, unless you are going to count organopalladium (2010) or Grubbs/Schrock (2005).
-Perhaps inorganic is due?
+9. The last five prizes have gone physical (super-resolved fluorescence microscopy), theoretical/computational (Karplus), biological (GPCRs), physical/materials (quasicrystals), and organic (organopalladium chemistry).
+It has still been a long time since something distinctly inorganic won, so perhaps it is due?

-9. A quick look at the 2014 Nobel Committee reveals somewhat of a physical slant, in my opinion.
-I think that could possibly bode well for the laser people.
+10. A quick look at the 2015 Nobel Committee reveals somewhat of a physical slant, but that discipline has won two years in a row.

 11. And it’s the bioinorganic pioneers who I’m officially picking.
 We shall see within the hour!